-When microblading works out, it’s really a gift that keeps on giving.
-If your treatment goes right and you’re thrilled with your fabulous new brows that you don’t have to reapply every day, you’ll be able to enjoy them for up to two years.
+If your microblading treatment goes right and you’re thrilled with your fabulous new brows that you don’t have to reapply every day, you’ll be able to enjoy them for months, even years with occasional touch ups.

 However, there’s always a chance you won’t be completely satisfied with the results.
-Even if you do all the prep right – research the artist you’ve chosen, talk to them extensively and honestly about what you want – you might still end up with brows you don’t like for whatever reason.
+Even if you do all the prep right and pick a great artist, you might still end up with brows you don’t like for whatever reason.

 Yes, as the body breaks down the pigments the results of microblading should naturally fade within two years if you don’t get them touched up.
 But if you want to achieve microblading fading faster than that for any reason, there are ways.